 Single-deep hive with ventilation box on top, sold by Gerard Smith in Placentia, Newfoundland.

 The ventilation box is more or less one of my patented and trademarked ventilation rims with a larger box full of holes placed on top.
 Apparently it works well for insulation and ventilation all year round.
 Which is pretty convenient.
 I haven’t used one yet because I put way too much time into the design of my ventilation rims and moisture quilts to just throw them to the wind.
 Ventilation boxes would also add at least another $60 to the total cost of each of my hives.
 Installing a deep with ventilation holes on top might produce a similar ventilating effect more affordably.
 I’m not sure.
-(I like Gerard, but I will always plug the cheaper alternative for beekeepers on a budget.)
 Either way, ventilation boxes work in Newfoundland.

 So there are more than a few ways to insulate and ventilate a hive for the winter.
 I usually go with the easiest and cheapest method.
 But it doesn’t really matter as long as the bees are dry.